error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/SegmentedSpacetime-Solutiontotheparadoxofsingularities.md

 waves and space-time and offers an innovative model to understand gravitational effects and spatial structure.

-In classical theories such as general relativity, the gravitational decay is typically described by
+In classical theories such as General Relativity (GR) (GR), the gravitational decay is typically described by

 quadratic laws (z.B.